How to choose the right castor for your industry & application

 Plain bearing, Ball bearing, Timken bearing or roller bearing?

 Plain bearings are the most common type of bearing.
 The bearing surface is in direct contact with the bearing shaft.
 When you choose roller bearings, the bearing consists of cylindrical elements which will reduce friction and make your appliances easier to move.
 A ball-bearing castor is somewhat alike, but instead of cylindrical elements, balls are used to reduce friction.
 Ball-bearing castors are most commonly used in industries with high accuracy.
+In another article, we dive deeper into bearing types.

 In general larger wheels are easier to move, especially when you have a wheel with ball bearings.
 Ball bearings, however, can’t carry the same load as roller bearings.
 If you need to move your appliances often over large distances?
 Try to choose the biggest ball bearing castors.